 Marist will be back on the road in conference play against Monmouth on Saturday afternoon.
 The team will look to flip the switch after a fourteen point loss at the hands of the Niagara Purple Eagles on January 2.

 The Hawks are currently 3-3 in conference play following two straight losses against the Siena Saints.
 The team had two tough road defeats at Times Union Center, including a 78-77 loss on January 3rd.

 The main offensive threat for Monmouth going into this weekend will be Deion Hammond.
 The preseason All-MAAC First Team selection is currently averaging 18.6 points per game on 46.9% shooting from the field.

-Another player the Red Foxes will need to worry about is six-foot-five-inch guard George Papas.
+Another player the Red Foxes will need to worry about is 6-foot-5 guard George Papas.
 The senior from Jersey City has assumed a bigger role on the offensive end after being considered a scoring option off the bench throughout his college career.
 Papas is the clear second option behind Hammond, as he is averaging 15.3 points per game.